Early Childhood Education Program (C100)

 Full Description

-We have structured this program to alternate between in-class learning and field placement.
-This method of teaching helps you develop confidence in your skills as you learn to apply key concepts from the classroom to a real-world setting.
-Employers value this approach because it makes our graduates ready to work as early childhood educators on day one.
+This program alternates between in-class learning and field placement to help you develop confidence in your skills as you apply concepts from the classroom to a real-world setting.
+This approach prepares graduates to hit the ground running as soon as they enter the workforce.

-For students who are eager to enter the field of Early Childhood Education and are able to study without any significant breaks, we offer an accelerated stream that runs for 16 consecutive months (four continuous semesters).
-For more details visit our Early Childhood Education (Accelerated) (C160) program.
+If you are eager to enter the field and can study without significant breaks, we offer an accelerated stream for 16 consecutive months (four continuous semesters).
+Visit the Early Childhood Education (Accelerated) (C160) program page for more details.

-You may qualify for the fast-track program if you have a diploma or degree in a related field.
-For details visit Early Childhood Education (Fast-Track) (C130) program.
+You may qualify for the Fast-Track program with a diploma or degree in a related field.
+Visit the Early Childhood Education (Fast-Track) (C130) program page for more details.

 Your Field Education Options

-Students complete a seven-week field placement in each semester of the program.
+Students in the Early Childhood Education program will complete a seven-week field placement each semester.
 During this time, students have the opportunity to work with children of different age groups in a variety of settings.

 Field placement provides a continuum of experience that gives students the opportunity to integrate and apply theory to practice.